ritaaoun/437_Assignment1/README.md

     * Xor

 As in Problem 1, all operations inherit from TAOperation.
+The set method is only public to Int, Double and Bool.
+It is private in inherited classes.

 Note: In the proposed main, I added y.evaluate() whenever d changed so t1 would have the correct value.